eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 ```

 Note (Windows, CI/automation): builds may also include a console-enabled helper executable `can-id-reframe-cli.exe` intended for CI smoke tests and scripted usage.
 It exposes the same `--version` and `--help-cli` options but runs as a console app, while `can-id-reframe.exe` runs as a windowed GUI application.

+## Bidirectional CAN Communication

+The application supports full bidirectional CAN communication between two channels with intelligent frame routing:

+### Communication Flow

+- **Channel 1 → Channel 0**:
+  - Frames matching rewrite rules are transformed (CAN ID changed) and retransmitted
+  - Frames not matching rules are passed through unchanged
+- **Channel 0 → Channel 1**:
+  - All frames are passed through unchanged (no ID transformation)

+### GUI Display

+- **Left Panel (Channel 0)**: Shows frames received from and transmitted to the output/target bus
+- **Right Panel (Channel 1)**: Shows frames received from and transmitted to the input/source bus
+- Each channel displays separate RX (received) and TX (transmitted) frame tables
+- Real-time frame monitoring with millisecond-precision timestamps

 ## Supported CAN Hardware